 - Can be a manifestation of HIV infection

-- Diagnosis confirmed by histological examination of the bone marrow.
+- Diagnosis is confirmed by histological examination (biopsy) of the involved lymph node.

 - Acute onset of fever, sore throat, headache, malaise and tiredness